hopeugetherpes/DadGPT/README.md

 DadGPT is accessible to all individuals aged 13 and older with parental consent and to those aged 15 and older without parental consent (in France).
 It is a safe space to ask your questions, reflect, and build your own path.
-DadGPT is trained to be respectful of LGBTQI+ sexual and gender identities 🏳️‍🌈

 ## How was it trained?

 DadGPT has been trained on numerous resources, including scientific publications, university psychology courses, testimonial podcasts, and even self-help books related to the challenges of growing up in a dysfunctional family with an absent father.

 DadGPT is trained to be respectful of LGBTQI+ sexual and gender identities 🏳️‍🌈 It’s a safe space to ask your questions, reflect, and build your own path.